 Bangalore's Central Business District is situated around M.G.
 Road, which extends east from Cubbon Park and the imposing neo-Dravidian-style Vidhana Soudha (seat of the Karnataka government).
 It includes UB City, the city's biggest luxury commercial development project that's become a hot place to shop, dine, and party.

-Koramangala and Indiranagar are other hip and stylish neighborhoods that are renowned for their nightlife, restaurants, and pubs.
+Koramangala in south Bangalore and Indiranagar in east Bangalore are other hip and stylish neighborhoods renowned for their nightlife, restaurants, and pubs.

 Malleswaram, in northwest Bangalore, dates back to the 1890s and is one of the city’s most historic neighborhoods.
 It's a great place to explore on foot, as it has well-maintained sidewalks (a rarity in India!).